LiorVainer/4rest/README.md

-# Prest
+# Restigo

-<strong>Prest (_"ready"_ in middle english)</strong> is a promise based HTTP REST client library built on top of [`axios`](https://www.npmjs.com/package/axios) and [`cachios`](https://www.npmjs.com/package/cachios) packages suggesting easy to use and extensively customizable and configurable service with CRUD methods and a type safe API requests to server.
+<strong>restigo</strong> is a promise based, HTTP REST client package built on top of [`axios`](https://www.npmjs.com/package/axios) and [`cachios`](https://www.npmjs.com/package/cachios) packages suggesting easy to use and extensively customizable and configurable service with CRUD methods and type safe requests to API.

 <br />